Kurumiiw/Middleware/README.md

 > ### **MiddlewareReliable.accept()**
 >
 > Accept a connection.
-The socket must be bound to an address and listening for connections.
+The socket must be bound to an address and must be listening for connections.
 The return value is a pair (conn, address) where conn is a new socket object usable to send and receive data on the connection, and address is the address bound to the socket on the other end of the connection.

 &nbsp;